plumier/plumier/website/docs/overview/Get-Started.md

 ```

 ## Project Starter File Structure
-Open the project directory using IDE or text editor you like, on this example we will use VSCode.
+Open the project directory using your favorite text editor or IDE, on this example we will use VSCode.

 Plumier blank project starter contains minimal files required to create API with Node.js and TypeScript.
 The project structure is like below